Jimmy Greenhoff: Later career

 He was allowed to join Crewe Alexandra in December 1980.
 Greenhoff had scored a total of 36 goals in 123 appearances (including four substitute appearances) for Manchester United.
 He was reunited with former boss Tony Waddington, and though Crewe were a struggling Fourth Division side, Greenhoff managed four goals in eleven league games.
 He moved to North American Soccer League side Toronto Blizzard in March 1981, then led by Keith Eddy.
 The "Blizzard" were a poor side and finished bottom of their division, despite Greenhoff scoring six goals in 24 games.

 He returned to Stoke-on-Trent to sign a two-year contract with Port Vale in August 1981.
 He played 38 games in 1981–82, but scored just three goals for the Fourth Division side as manager John McGrath played him out of position on the left.
 Greenhoff struck twice in 17 games in 1982–83.
 Notably, on 6 November, local paper The Sentinel reported a "Heavy defeat for Port Vale" after Vale were 3–0 down to Rochdale at Spotland at half-time, only for Greenhoff to inspire a fightback for the "Valiants", and help the club to a 3–3 draw.
 On 3 January, he scored a volley from 30 yd out in a 2–1 win over York City at Vale Park.
 York manager and former Stoke teammate Denis Smith said that "it was a world-class goal".

 He joined Rochdale in March 1983, where he was appointed player-manager.
 He played 17 games for the "Dale" but did not find the net.
 Under his management, the club avoided the re-election zone in 1982–83 but again struggled in 1983–84, and he left the club in March 1984, later returning to Vale Park for a brief spell as a coach and assistant manager under John Rudge.

 Style of play

-Greenhoff could play with both feet and was known for his dangerous runs into the opposition penalty area.
-He was a talented and skilful player who had great positional strength and a tremendous volley.
+Greenhoff could play with both feet and was known for his runs into the opposition penalty area.
+He was a skilful player who had positional strength and a strong volley.
 He liked to play "no-look" passes.